coenm/PlaygroundCoreDotNet/README.md

 - [x] Setup [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/).
 Add develop branch and make this the default branch in GitHub.
 - [x] simple .net core / standard project with unittests (ie. ~~MsTest~~, xUnit, ~~NUnit~~)
 - [x] Use Appveyor.
 This is in progress.
 Need to show tests.
 Use the gitversion output.
 Also need to export the config to appvayor.yml
-- [ ] Use Travis
+- [x] Use Travis.
+In progress.
-- [ ] Tweak SonarQube (improve/set analysis).
+- [x] Tweak SonarQube (improve/set analysis).
 This is work in progress.
 Currently we run sonar analysis on the project and something gets displayed.
 - [ ] Extend project with Typescript, npm etc.
 - [x] [GitVersion](https://gitversion.readthedocs.io/en/latest/) for automatic versioning.
 This is work in progress.